Regularized Principal Component Analysis for Spatial Data: Numerical Examples

 Figure~\ref{fig:cov_d1} shows the covariance function estimates for the four methods based on a randomly generated dataset.
 The proposed SpatPCA can be seen to perform considerably better than the other methods for all cases by being able to reconstruct the underlying nonstationary spatial covariance functions without having noticeable visual artifacts.

-Finally, the performance of the four methods in terms of the loss functions \eqref{eq:loss_sim} and \eqref{eq:loss2_sim} is shown in Figures~\ref{fig:box_d1_loss1} and \ref{fig:box_d1} respectively based on $50$ simulation replicates.
-Once again, SpatPCA outperforms all the other methods in all cases.
+The performance of the four methods in terms of the loss functions \eqref{eq:loss_sim} and \eqref{eq:loss2_sim} is shown in Figures~\ref{fig:box_d1_loss1} and \ref{fig:box_d1}, respectively, based on $50$ simulation replicates.
+Once again, SpatPCA outperforms all the other methods in all cases. {For $(\lambda_1,\lambda_2)=(9,0)$, the average computation time for SpatPCA (including selection of $\lambda_1$ and $\lambda_2$ using 5-fold CV) with $K=1,2,5$ are $0.020$, $0.065$ and $0.264$ seconds, respectively, which are larger than $0.002$ seconds required for PCA.
+The results were conducted using our R package ``SpatPCA" implemented on an iMac PC equipped with a 3.2GHz Intel Core i5 CPU and a 64GB RAM.}